Kirwan House: Chapel (1818)

+19th and 20th century

-The Home was visited by George IV in 1821 during his visit to Ireland. stopping on his way to the Viceroys Lodge in the Phoenix Park.
+The Home was visited by George IV in 1821 during his visit to Ireland. stopping on his way to the Viceregal Lodge in the Phoenix Park.
 The king ordered shirts from the orphanage produced by the orphans' needlework, and he presented 100 wooden bedsteads to the home.

 The home had accommodation for 160 orphans and an episcopal chapel.
 For a time some land in the Phoenix Park was allocated to the home to provide cattle for the production of milk.

 Regardless of their religion before entering the Institution, the girls were brought up in the Anglican faith.
 The Institution was funded through government grants, subscriptions, donations, and the proceeds of the work of the girls.

 The La Touche family having a long history associated with the home, William Blake Kirwan named his son Anthony La Touche Kirwan, Peter La Touche and his brother John were governors of Kirwan House, Peters's wife, Elizabeth, was headmistress, in 1942 the last La Touche associated with the Home Miss Mary La Touche who was governor died.

 Rev. Charles Dickinson DD, who became Anglican Bishop of Meath served as chaplain to the home for 12 years, from 1822 to 1833 years, visiting the home twice a week to deliver religious instruction.
 Rev. Cadwallader Wolseley served as chaplain and secretary, for 20 years from 1833 to 1853, and governor until his death.
+Rev. John Rogerson Cotter AM, served as chaplain.

+1830 seen the school move from St. Paul's (Church of Ireland) parish to the newly established All Saints Church, Grangegorman parish.

 A Brief Record of The Female Orphan House, North Circular Road, Dublin, For over one hundred years, from 1790 to 1892 was printed in 1893 about the orphanage.

 The Church of Ireland Archbishop of Dublin would have been chair of the board of governors, The Queen was the patroness and president, and the Dowager Duchess of Abercorn was the vice patroness.

+Rev. Henry Taylor in 1901 leased the lands owned by the home, to Bohemians F.C. upon which Dalymount Park was developed.

 In 1943 another Protestant run orphanage Belvedere Protestant Children's Orphanage, in Westmeath, closed and the remaining four orphans were transferred to Kirwan House.